What are the benefits of attending a JUCO?

 “NJCAA D1 schools can give full scholarships… I have had a decent amount of recruits tell me they didn’t know junior colleges could give athletic scholarships.”

 Many JUCO’s provide the maximum number of athletic scholarships.
 However, schools do not have to use the fully allotted amount of scholarships per sport.
 The NJCAA does not require schools to offer fully funded scholarships to players.
-This means the amount and number of JUCO athletic scholarships varies greatly.
+This means the amount and number of JUCO athletic scholarships vary greatly.

 If you are interested, I have written a detailed article on Junior College Athletic Scholarships.